romanowski/blog/path_dependent_types.md

 #####Problem to solve

 When I feel my algorithmic skills are getting rusty, I usually end up checking Codility's web page and finding myself a challenging problem to work on (BTW, I recommend it to everyone - it simply makes you a better programmer).
 I always try not only to solve a problem, but also to write the most idiomatic code in a language I am using.
 This way you can enjoy two benefits simultaneously: your problem solving fu is going up and the mastery of your language of choice is  skyrocketing.
 The particular problem that pushed me toward path dependent types is called [Omicron](https://codility.com/programmers/challenges/omicron2012) .
 It has already been "officially" [solved](http://blog.codility.com/2012/03/omicron-2012-codility-programming.html) so you can spare yourself some heavy thinking.
 The  problem is about efficiently computing Fib(A ** B) % 10000103.
 It's too slow to use BigInteger arithmetics, so you need to employ [modular arithmetic](http://en.wikipedia.org/wiki/Modular_arithmetic).
-The official solution does that, but alas! the code is littered with modulo operations
+The official solution does that, but, alas, the code is littered with modulo operations

 	exp := (N*exp(N, M-1)) mod Q